Movement Overview

 MOVEMENT SURFACE

-Movement becomes readable when direction, continuity, and arrival begin to hold together.
+Movement becomes readable when direction, continuity, and arrival begin holding together.

 Movement in the Field is not random drift.